Revision of New York's Water Quality Standards Regulations

 DEC is conducting its federally-mandated "triennial review" of the State's water quality standards, in which States are required to review their water quality standards every three years.
 DEC is in the pre-public proposal phase of this rule, and staff is considering a wide range of revisions/additions to water quality standards regulations, as outlined in the table below.

 DEC will be completing a draft proposal over the next several months.
 Following that, we will conduct an assessment of the regulatory impact of the proposed changes.
 Once that is completed, and the proposal has undergone full internal review, it will be released for public comment.
 A public hearing to accept comments will be held, as will (contingent upon sufficient resources) a number of public information meetings around the State.
 Notification of the formal public process will be made via both the New York State Register and the Environmental Notice Bulletin.
-The exact timing of this cannot be predicted, but the DEC currently anticipates this to be sometime in 2014.

 Key Components Being Considered For Draft Water Quality Standards Rule